keptn/keptn.github.io/content/docs/0.2.0/usecases/production-deployments/index.md

     istio-ingressgateway   LoadBalancer   172.21.109.129   3*.2**.1**.8*   80:31380/TCP,443:31390/TCP,31400:31400/TCP   17h
     ```

-1. Open browser and navigate to: `http://carts.production.EXTERNAL-IP.xip.io/version`
+1. Open a browser and navigate to: `http://carts.production.EXTERNAL-IP.xip.io/version`

 ## Step 3.
 Create carts v2 with slowdown
-In this step, you will change the version number of the carts service to see the effect of traffic routing between two different artefact versions.
+In this step, you will change the version number of the carts service to see the effect of traffic routing between two different artifact versions.

 1. In the directory of your `carts` repository:
     * open the file `version` and change `0.6.0` to `0.6.1`.